 Hi, I’m Ray.
 I live in Arlington, MA with my wife and our two cats.
-You can often find Ruth and I out on the streets running, but Felix and Phoebe stay inside.
+You can often find Ruth and me out on the streets running, but Felix and Phoebe stay inside.

-I am the author of some books on running and the editor of a benefit anthology for the victims of the Boston Marathon bombing.
+I am the author of some books on running and the editor of an anthology that benefits the victims of the Boston Marathon bombing.
 All books are available in paper or in reasonably-priced ebook editions.
 Click on the links or the images to your right for more info.